chakra-ui/eslint-plugin-panda/docs/rules/prefer-unified-property-style.md

 # prefer-unified-property-style

-Discourage against mixing atomic and composite forms of the same property in a style declaration.
-Atomic styles give more consistent results
+Discourage mixing atomic and composite forms of the same property in a style declaration.
+Atomic styles give more consistent results.

 📋 This rule is enabled in `plugin:@pandacss/all`.